betterscientificsoftware/bssw.io/Articles/Blog/2023-07-optimizing_io.md

 Publication date: July 14, 2023

+## Overview
-## Overview: This blog highlights the need for adopting strategies for optimizing I/O in scientific applications.
+This blog highlights the need for adopting strategies for optimizing I/O in scientific applications.

 ## Introduction
 Every useful scientific application does some type of Input/Output (I/O).
 For example, such applications could be reading initial conditions/data for processing or could be writing checkpoints every so often to be used in the event of any hardware failure.